New User Guide

 For information on setting up the MPI compilers, see the Setting Up a MPI Compiler page.
 If you wish to use a compiler other than MPI, such as GNU or Intel, see the Setting Up a Non-MPI Compiler page.

-For information on how to run a job on the HPCC cluster, including how to write a PBS script and use the qsub and qstat commands, see the Running a Job on HPCC using PBS page.
+For information on how to run a job on the HPC cluster, including how to write a PBS script and use the qsub and qstat commands, see the Running a Job on HPC using PBS page.

 Once you submit your job, it will be placed in one of the following queues: